Ai-Ais Hot Springs Spa: Our full report

 - Only the premier chalets have televisions.

 - Water supply notes

 - Each room has flush toilets and hot and cold running water.

 Health & safety

-Medical care: The nearest doctor is in Keetmanshoop, although many of the staff here know basic first aid.
+- The nearest hospital is in Keetmanshoop, although many of the staff here know basic first aid.

 - There is a guarded gate on the property.